opticgroup/icmesh/README.md

 TCMESH has chosen Meshtastic as it is well adopted, easy to use, and able to communicate both locally and over long distances when configured properly. 🌐📡.

-Notice how Bobby can talk to Jack, even through they aren't close to each other and weather has cut off Jack from Bobby.
+Notice how Bobby can talk to Jack, even through they aren't close to each other and weather has blocked Bobby from a portion of the network.

 ![Community Example](images/community-example.jpg)